 The landscape architect must inspect and certify that all open space area, landscaping and the irrigation system are in substantial compliance with the landscape and irrigation plans approved as part of the development order.
 An "as built" landscape plan highlighting any changes to the approved plans must be included with the certification.
 Any changes to an "alternative landscape betterment plan" must be approved by minor change to the development order.
 The general certificate of compliance procedure outlined in section 10-183 is applicable.
 Section 10-423.
 Restoration standards for native vegetation removed without approval.

 A restoration plan based on the minimum standards set out in this division will be required if indigenous native vegetation has been removed without permit or approval.
 Restoration plantings for vegetation other than trees must be nursery grown, containerized, and planted at no less than three feet on center.
 The number of replacement plantings will be computed by the square footage of the area destroyed.
 All other restoration criteria as set forth in chapter 14, article V, pertaining to tree protection, will also apply.
-Restoration plantings for indigenous native trees must be in compliance with the standards set forth in chapter 14, article V.
+Restoration plantings for indigenous native trees must be in compliance with the standards set forth in chapter 14. article V. Section 34-1743.

-Section 34-1743.
 Residential project walls.

-(a) Definition: For purposes of this section, a residential project fence means a wall or fence erected around a residential subdivision (but not individual lots) or development of ten or more dwelling units.

-(b) A residential project fence or wall: (1) May be a maximum height of eight feet around the perimeter of the project upon a finding by the development services director that the fence does not interfere with vehicle visibility requirements (see section 34-3131) at traffic

-(2) May include architectural features such as columns, cupolas, fountains, parapets, etc., at a height not to exceed twice the fence or wall height provided they are compatible with the project and abutting properties.
+(a) Definition: For purposes of this section, a residential project fence means a wall or fence erected around a residential subdivision (but not individual lots) or development of ten or more dwelling units. (b) A residential project fence or wall: (1) May be a maximum height of eight feet around the perimeter of the project upon a finding by the development services director that the fence does not interfere with vehicle visibility requirements (see section 34-3131) at traffic (2) May include architectural features such as columns, cupolas, fountains, parapets, etc., at a height not to exceed twice the fence or wall height provided they are compatible with the project and abutting properties.
 (3) Required or optional residential project walls must be landscaped on the exterior side (between the wall and the abutting property or street right-of-way) with a minimum of five trees per 100 lineal feet and shrub hedges, within a minimum plantable width of seven and one-half feet located on the exterior side of the wall or fence. a.
-Hedges must be planted and maintained so as to form a 36-inch high continuous visual screen within 1 year after time of planting.
+Hedges must be planted and maintained so as to form a 36-inch high continuous visual screen within 1 year after time of planting. b.

-b.
 Trees adjacent to a right of way must be appropriately sized in mature form so that conflicts with overhead utilities, lighting and signs are avoided.
 The clustering of trees and use of palms adjacent to the right of way will add design flexibility and reduce conflicts.
+(4) Must be constructed to ensure that historic water flow patterns are accommodated and all stormwater from the site is directed to on-site detention/retention areas in accordance with the SFWMD requirements.
+(5) May not be permitted until proper documents have been recorded providing for the maintenance of the project Section 10-329.
+Excavation.